-For the nine months ended September 30, 2016, research and development expenses were approximately \$12.5 million, compared to \$6.0 million for the comparable period of 2015, an increase of \$6.5 million.
-The current period research and development expenses primarily consisted of \$2.0 million paid to Jubilant upon the signing of the license agreement for CK-103, \$1.0 million due to NeuPharma upon first dosing of a patient in our Phase 1 trial for CK-101, \$6.7 million related to pre-clinical and product development activities for our product candidates and \$1.6 million related to stock compensation expense.
-The prior period research and development expenses primarily consisted of \$2.1 million in stock compensation expense and \$2.0 million paid for obtaining licenses from Dana-Farber and NeuPharma.
+For the nine months ended September 30, 2017, research and development expenses were approximately \$14.2 million, compared to \$12.5 million for the nine months ended September 30, 2016, an increase of \$1.7 million.
+The current period research and development expenses primarily consisted of \$6.2 million related to preclinical and product development activities for our product candidates, \$2.5 million related to clinical costs for our product candidates and \$2.8 million related to stock compensation expense.
+The prior period research and development expenses primarily consisted of 2.0 million paid to Jubilant upon the signing of the license agreement for CK-103, \$1.0 million due to NeuPharma upon first dosing of a patient in our Phase 1 trial for CK-101, \$6.7 million related to pre-clinical and product development activities for our product candidates and \$1.6 million related to stock compensation expense.